 It’s also possible to schedule your very own personalized interview with the one and only Larry King (a video of him, of course).
 Or you can do your own newscast, complete with a real green screen for the weather.
 Reservations are required.
 Contact the museum for more info and scheduling.

 The Museum of Broadcast Communications is open Tuesday through Saturday from 10am to 5pm.
-Admission is US$12 for adults, US$10 for seniors, and US$6 for children aged 4 to 12.
+Admission is US$12 for adults, US$10 for seniors, and US$6 for children aged 4 to 12 (as of August 2015).
 It’s located in the River North district.